-For lovers of historical places, Cartagena is a dream.
-Carthago Nova, as The Romans renamed it after the conquest, became an official colony of the Roman state in 54 BC.
-The Romans developed the town with the aim to design the city in the image of Rome.
-A city with a rich history that goes back 2.500 years and that s proud of its cultural heritage, it has a lot to offer to the curious visitor.
-We name here but a few;
+For travellers fascinated by historical destinations, Cartagena is a dream.
+Carthago Nova, as the Romans renamed it after the conquest, became an official colony of the Roman state in 54 BCE (BC).
+The Romans developed the town with the aim of designing it in the image of Rome.
+A city with a rich history that dates back 2,500 years, and hugely proud of its cultural heritage, Cartagena has a lot to offer for inquisitive visitors.
+Here we outline just a few…

-The large theatre with space for 6000 people that was built in 44 BC, is a shining example of Roman architecture.
-Almost entirely built in the rock of the hillside, it is one of the most interesting sites in Cartagena that was discovered by accident in 1990.
-It is situated opposite the town hall palace, that in itself is worth a visit.
-There is an archaeological museum on site and guided tours are on offer.
+This large theatre with space for 6,000 people was constructed in 44 BCE as a shining example of Roman architecture.
+Almost entirely built into the hillside rock, and discovered by accident in 1990, it is one of the most interesting sites in Cartagena.
+It is situated opposite the town hall palace, which in itself is well worth a visit.
+There is an archaeological museum on-site and guided tours are available.

-About 10 years ago during excavations, a complete block of Roman buildings, formed by a baths complex and Atrium building, both from the 1st century, was discovered on the south side of the Cerro del Molinete.
+About 10 years ago during excavations, a complete block of Roman buildings, formed by a baths complex and Atrium building (both from the first century), was discovered on the south side of Cerro del Molinete.

-The visitor can wander through the peristyle of the Roman baths with the original herring-bone style flooring, as well as the Atrium building with its 4 metres high walls and decorations, where ritual banquets for the gods Isis and Serapis were celebrated.
+Visitor can wander through the peristyle of the Roman baths with the original herring-bone style flooring, as well as the Atrium building with its four-metre high walls and decorations, where ritual banquets for the gods Isis and Serapis were celebrated.

-There are many military places of interest in Cartagena, as it has always been a naval city, the Castillitos with the two enormous 381mm Vickers Guns is one of them.
+As it has always been a naval city, Cartagena is home to many military places of interest – including Castillitos, with two enormous 381-millimetre Vickers Guns.
 Situated at Cabo Tiñosa, between Cartagena and Mazarrón, these batteries are well worth a visit, if only for the beautiful scenery and eccentric architecture.

-There is no entrance fee, personnel, nor any facilities on site.
-The road uphill to the fortress can be challenging, as it is narrow with some blind bends and steep drops, best avoided on days with rains and hard winds.
+There is no entrance fee, personnel or facilities on-site.
+The road uphill to the fortress can be challenging, as it is narrow with some blind bends and steep drops, best avoided on days with rain or strong winds.

 The site is not recommended for people with disabilities, and families with young children have to be particularly careful.